MattKetmo/moquet.net/_posts/2013-12-16-symfonycon-warsaw-2013.markdown

 - Avoid having too much bundle for one thing — this is currently a (top-secret) project in progress and did not expand much on this topic

-Julien — the release manager of PHP 5.5 and ex-collegue from [BlaBlaCar](http://www.blablacar.com) —
-talked about the performance part he's going to focus on.
+Julien, the release manager of PHP 5.5 and ex-collegue from [BlaBlaCar](http://www.blablacar.com), talked about the performance part he's going to focus on.
 He's actually working on a rewrite of the Pimple library.
 Some improvements had been made on the PHP code, but he's also working